HB-ML/resume_data_extraction/README.md

 # ResumeParser
 A simple Resume Parser used for extracting information from Resumes/CVs

-Note: This is just a wrapper around the pyresparser.
-The actual source code for the parsing can be found here: [https://github.com/OmkarPathak/pyresparser](https://github.com/OmkarPathak/pyresparser)
+Note: This is just a wrapper around the pyresparser
 # Installation

 ```bash